 On January 14, 2013, the Company hired a new CEO.
-The employment agreement requires annual compensation of \$175,000 that will be accrued and deferred until at least January 1, 2014.
-Additionally, the agreement requires the issuance of 2,000,000 options with an exercise price of \$1.00 for a term of five years.
-The options are not exercisable until at least January 1, 2014, and are only exercisable after reaching certain financial terms and conditions.
-Due to these restrictions, no accrual has been made for the issuance of these options.
+The employment agreement required annual compensation of \$175,000 that was to be accrued and deferred until at least January 1, 2014.
+Additionally, the agreement required the issuance of 2,000,000 options with an exercise price of \$1.00 for a term of five years.
+The options were not exercisable until at least January 1, 2014, and were only exercisable after reaching certain financial terms and conditions.
+Due to these restrictions, no accrual was made for the issuance of these options.